 Dividend income is recognised on declared basis, when the right to receive the dividend is established.
+The income is presented gross of withholding tax which is disclosed separately.

 The realised gain or loss on sale of Shariah-compliant investments is measured as the difference between the net disposal proceeds and the carrying amount of the Shariah-compliant investments.